Thailand–United States relations: Foreign assistance

 Economic assistance has been extended in various fields, including rural development, health, family planning, education, and science and technology.
 The formal U.S. Agency for International Development (USAID) program ended in 1995.
 However, there are a number of targeted assistance programs which continue in areas of mutually defined importance, including: health and HIV/AIDS programming; refugee assistance; and trafficking in persons.
 The U.S. Peace Corps in Thailand has approximately 100 volunteers, focused on primary education, with an integrated program involving teacher training, health education, and environmental education.

 Trade

 The United States is Thailand's third largest trading partner after Japan and China.
-In 2006 merchandise imports from Thailand totalled US$22.5 billion, and merchandise exports totalled US$8.2 billion.
+In 2006 merchandise imports from Thailand totaled US$22.5 billion, and merchandise exports totalled US$8.2 billion.
 The U.S., Japan, Taiwan, Singapore, and the European Union are among Thailand's largest foreign investors.
 American investment, concentrated in the petroleum and chemicals, finance, consumer products, and automobile production sectors, is estimated at US$21 billion.

 As of 2021, "Thailand remains on the US Trade Representative's (USTR) watch list (WL) as it attempts to suppress intellectual property (IP) violations and online piracy", according to Bangkok Post.